Abundance isn't enough: harvesters need to enhance market for product

 When the 2007 season begins, the respective fleets will have from May 1 to Nov.
 15 to fish their quotas.
 In the past, trawlers targeted the total allowable catch of Pacific Ocean perch (also known as POP) before quickly mopping up the northern rockfish and pelagic shelf rockfish TACs.
 In just days, the entire catch would be in, and shoreside processors would be swamped with product.

 "This year it opened on July first, and it was five days of fishing for POP," says Julie Bonney, executive director and owner of the Kodiak-based Alaska Groundfish Data Bank.
 "Then we moved into the northern and pelagic shelf species; so everything was done by about the 20th of July."

-It didn't help that the brunt of the rockfish deliveries arrived at Kodiak — a major Gulf of Alaska processing port — when the fish plants were inundated with a record pink salmon harvest.
+t help that the brunt of the rockfish deliveries arrived at Kodiak — a major Gulf of Alaska processing port — when the fish plants were inundated with a record pink salmon harvest.

 In the past, time and volume constraints have hampered processors' efforts to develop stronger markets for the white-fleshed rockfish fillets.

 Despite the large salmon harvest, however, processors have begun devoting their efforts toward new product forms.